f5devcentral/f5-dns-automation-demo-12-1-x/docs/lab2/sync-group.rst

 4. create regions
 5. create records

-All configurations have to be applied on both BIG-IP's
+All configurations have to be applied one BIG-IP DNS only.
+The config changes will be synced to the other BIG-IP DNS via a sync group that was created before.

 **Step 1: Virtual Servers**